rtm/rtm.github.io/boberator.md

     { /^p/ as p => p.replace('p', 'q' } # { p1: 1, p2: 2 }   // { q1: 1, q2: 2 }

-### Mandatory and exclusionary picking
+### Mandatory and disallowed picking

 We use the exclamation mark to indicate that a key specified in a picker *must* exist, otherwise a ReferenceError is thrown.

     p! # o                    // { p: o.p }; throws if p is missing

-The mandatory operator and the default keyword are mutually exclusive.
+The mandatory operator and a default specifier are mutually exclusive.

 We use the caret to indicate that a key specified in a picker *must not* exist.

     (p, q^) # o               // { p: o.p }; throws if q is present

+We can check that all desired keys, given as an array of strings, exist:

+    { *keys! } # o

+and to add a check that no other keys exist:

+    { *keys!, ...^ } # o

 ## Pick assignment